XuHongCN/academia/content/home/hero.md

 +++
 ## My name is **Xu, Hong** I'm a **Ph.D Researcher** specializing in **Renewable Energy** and **Computational Imaging**

-Hoi Zäme! currently I'm a Ph.D candidate at ETH Zürich in Switzerland and MBA candidate at Smartly Institute in Washington D.C.
+Hoi Zäme!
+Currently I'm a Ph.D candidate at ETH Zürich in Switzerland and MBA candidate at Smartly Institute in Washington D.C.